gladly-team/next-firebase-auth/README.md

   })

   it('renders the logged in user\'s display name', () => {
-    // The default value for the mocked implementation of `withAuthUser` is a fully logged in and verified
+    // The default value for the mocked implementation of `withUser` is a fully logged in and verified
     // user.
 Rendering your component directly with the setup above will result in a "logged in" user being
     // passed to your component.
     render(<UserDisplayName />)